klogging/klogging/docs/Configuration.md

 import io.klogging.render.RENDER_SIMPLE

 loggingConfiguration {
-    // Dispatch to standout output stream with simple message rendering. sink("stdout", STDOUT, RENDER_SIMPLE)
+    // Render as a string message and send to standout output stream. sink("stdout", RENDER_SIMPLE, STDOUT)
-    // Dispatch to standout error stream with simple message rendering. sink("stderr", STDERR, RENDER_SIMPLE)
+    // Render as a string message and send to standout error stream. sink("stderr", RENDER_SIMPLE, STDERR)
-    // Dispatch to a Seq server with CLEF rendering by default. sink("seq", seq(server = "http://localhost:5341"))
+    // Render as CLEF (by default) and send to a Seq server. sink("seq", seq(server = "http://localhost:5341"))
-    // Dispatch to a syslog endpoint, with custom rendering. sink("auditing") {
+    // Send to a syslog endpoint, with custom rendering. sink("auditing") {
         syslog(config = "syslogConfig") { render(renderAudit) }
     }